carpentries-incubator/lesson-gpu-programming/_episodes/03-first_program.md

 # Summing Two Vectors in CUDA

+While we could just use CuPy to run something equivalent to our `vector_add` on a GPU, our goal is to learn how to write code that can be executed by GPUs, therefore we now begin learning CUDA.

 The CUDA-C language is a GPU programming language and API developed by NVIDIA.
 It is mostly equivalent to C/C++, with some special keywords, built-in variables, and functions.